 You should not have to pay for anything if you had nothing to do with the installation of the wire.
 You posted this under personal injury.
 If that means you sustained injury and incurred medical expenses as a result of the fire, you could have certain rights, which you could discuss with a North...Read more »

 This is going to depend on the terms of the lease agreement you have with your landlord.
 Review your written lease and see what it says about interior inspections of the home or landlord's access.
-The landlord's motivation for inspecting the interior of the home may also matter: less likely to be...Read more »
+The landlord's motivation for inspecting the interior of the home may also matter: less...Read more »

 My father passed two weeks ago and left all property/house to me and my sister.
 The house has already gone through probate.
 His step-granddaughter had been staying there for a short period before he passed and we have since asked her nicely to be out by today.
 We gave her two weeks from 9/14/19....
 Read more »